espressif/esp-idf/docs/en/api-guides/wifi.rst

 {IDF_TARGET_NAME} Wi-Fi Feature List
 ------------------------------------
+- Support 4 virtual WiFi interfaces, which are 4 STA, AP, Sniffer and reserved.
-- Support Station-only mode, AP-only mode, Station/AP-coexistence mode
+- Support station-only mode, AP-only mode, station/AP-coexistence mode
-- Support IEEE-802.11B, IEEE-802.11G, IEEE802.11N and APIs to configure the protocol mode
+- Support IEEE 802.11b, IEEE 802.11g, IEEE 802.11n, and APIs to configure the protocol mode
 - Support WPA/WPA2/WPA2-Enterprise and WPS
-- Support AMPDU, HT40, QoS and other key features
+- Support AMPDU, HT40, QoS, and other key features
 - Support Modem-sleep
 - Support an Espressif-specific protocol which, in turn, supports up to **1 km** of data traffic
 - Up to 20 MBit/sec TCP throughput and 30 MBit/sec UDP throughput over the air